gl2748/hobbes-detroit/src/pages/project/firefly_drones.md

     type: gallery
   - textColumns:
       - column: >-
-          To animate a fleet of individual drones, our team’s strategy was to treat the drones as pixels, creating a drone show using 3-D design software.
-In order to do so, we needed to devise a strategy for translating data from Cinema 4D into a form that would be readable by a drone fleet.
-Whereas pixels engage from within the two-dimensional landscape of a screen, drones move through three dimensions and are bound by physical constraints.
-This required our team to account for variables such as top flight speed and maximum altitude, all while acknowledging the governance of FAA rules.
-Our design systems therefore needed to allow every drone’s path to be precisely choreographed from take off to landing in order to maintain compliance with regulations and to avoid collisions.
+          To animate a fleet of individual drones, our team treated the drones as pixels, choreographing a show in 3-D design software and translating the data into a form readable by a drone fleet.
+Whereas pixels exist within the two-dimensional landscape of a screen, drones move through three dimensions and are bound by physical constraints.
+          This required our team to account for variables such as top flight speed and maximum altitude, all while adhering to FAA rules.
+Our design system therefore needed to allow every drone’s path to be precisely choreographed from take off to landing in order to maintain compliance with regulations and to avoid collisions.
     type: textArea
   - bleed: false
     largeMediaFile: 'https://ucarecdn.com/1a17985d-65cf-40df-9d58-4b64d113a6bc/'